 When you use Smartsheet for Jira, field mapping and filters give you control over what data is exchanged and how it moves between the two systems.

-- Issue Key and Error Column are required.
-If you delete one of these columns from your Smartsheet sheet, Jira will return an error code the next time the data is synched.
+- Issue Key and Error Column are required and will be added to your workflows field mappings by default.
+These cannot be removed in the workflow, and can only flow from Jira to Smartsheet, though you can select the columns these map to.
+If you delete one of these columns from your Smartsheet sheet, Jira will return an error code the next time the data is synced.
 (See Finding and Fixing Workflow Errors for more information.)

 NOTE: The Issue Key is the primary identifier for issues in JIRA.
 Without this required value, the Smartsheet for Jira Connector cannot write changes back to that Issue in Jira.

-NOTE: To use the Assignee field in Jira with a Contact type column in Smartsheet, make sure the user’s email is the same in Smartsheet as the user's Jira login.
+- To use the Assignee field in Jira with a Contact List column in Smartsheet, make sure the user’s email is the same in Smartsheet as the user's Jira login.
 (For more information about column types, see the Column Types article in the Help Center.)

 Mapping Time to Resolution and First Response Fields